 Severn Sound Area of Concern

 Severn Sound was the second Canadian Area of Concern (AOC) to be delisted.
-In 2003, Environment Canada, in consultation with the Ontario Ministry of the Environment and local communities, determined that impaired beneficial uses in the area had been restored in accordance with the Great Lakes Water Quality Agreement (GLWQA), and Severn Sound was removed by Canada from the list of AOCs.
+In 2003, Environment and Climate Change Canada, in consultation with the Ontario Ministry of the Environment and Climate Change and local communities, determined that impaired beneficial uses in the area had been restored in accordance with the Great Lakes Water Quality Agreement (GLWQA), and Severn Sound was removed by Canada from the list of AOCs.

 An AOC is delisted by the Government of Canada when environmental monitoring information confirms that environmental quality has been restored in accordance with criteria established in consultation with other levels of government and the public.

 Why was it listed as an Area of Concern?

 Severn Sound was designated an AOC because a review of available data indicated that water quality and environmental health were severely degraded.
 Based upon a review of available environmental monitoring information, a number of beneficial use indicators of environmental quality were deemed as impaired.
 The environmental concerns in the area that led to the designation included:

 - degradation of fish and wildlife populations;